 Other notes about biodegradable and compostable bags:

-- Some biodegradable bags may disintegrate if not stored properly — such as in trunk of a vehicle in a hot climate — becoming waste before they are even used.
+- Some biodegradable bags may disintegrate if not stored properly — such as in the trunk of a vehicle in a hot climate — becoming waste before they are ever used.

 - Don’t put bags containing animal feces in your municipal compost bins unless your city specifically states they can process this type of waste.
 Most facilities cannot.

 - For composting programs, ask officials if compostable bags are acceptable before you put them in your bin with yard and food debris.
 Not all facilities are equipped to process them.
 “Only bags labeled as BPI certified compostable should be included with compostable materials if the collection facility accepts bags,” an EPA spokesperson says.
 “Biodegradable and compostable are not interchangeable terms.”